Free Small Business SEO Audit Checklist

 Internal links from your most-visited pages to your most-important pages

 Your homepage and top blog posts are your authority hubs.
-Link from them — in body copy, not just the nav — to the conversion pages you want ranking.
-This is the single most under-used SEO lever on SMB sites.
+Link from them (in body copy, not just the nav) to the conversion pages you want ranking.
+This is the single most under-used SEO lever on small business sites.

 Identical product descriptions across 50 product pages, or the same boilerplate "About us" paragraph in every footer, look like duplicate content to Google.
 Each page needs at least a few unique sentences that describe what makes it different.